tsutton/xword-net/README.md

+# This project is inactive
+I may pick it up again in the future, but probably not.
+My interests have moved away from NLP via neural networks, and there are a lot of challenges associated to the machine learning problem here at any rate.

 # xword-net
 A neural network for solving crossword puzzles.
 The current scope is limited to clues whose answer is exactly 5, as I haven't fully figured out how I want to handle training with variable-length output.